 We provide additional targeted advocacy and services through our core agencies, YACVic Rural and the Youth Disability Advocacy Service, and auspice and support our partner agencies, the Koorie Youth Council and the Victorian Student Representative Council.

-Young people and youth professionals in rural and regional Victoria face particular challenges and offer specific insights that differ to those in the city.
-So YACVic has increased its presence to support communities around the Great South Coast and Southern Mallee regions.
+Young people and youth professionals in rural and regional Victoria often have unique insights and face different challenges to those in metropolitan Melbourne.
+In response, YACVic Rural expands our state-wide advocacy for young people in regional communities and the rural youth sector.
+We focus our presence across the Great South Coast and Southern Mallee regions.

 Youth Disability Advocacy Service (YDAS)

 YDAS is Victoria’s only advocacy service that works directly with young people with disability to achieve their human rights.
 Young people aged 12–25 with disability can access our free individual advocacy service if they need advice or help.

 YDAS also does ongoing systemic advocacy work to improve policy around issues that are important to young people with disability.

 Our vision is that young Victorians have their rights upheld and are valued as active participants in their communities.